medeirosyd/splunk-labs/concepts/readME.md

 ## Concepts

-Outlines the fundamental principles, functionality, purpose, structure, or solutions in Splunk.
+Outlines the fundamental principles, functionality, purpose, structure, or solutions.
 It serves as the foundation for further development, analysis, and implementation.

 ## Note